Last updated: 9 June 2026

 Sprive is a free UK app that helps homeowners make small, regular mortgage overpayments without the monthly admin of setting up standing orders and remembering to adjust them.
 It connects to your bank through Open Banking, analyses your spending, and sets aside affordable amounts within limits you choose.
 You then send those amounts to your mortgage lender in a single tap.

-Why I think Sprive is worth it
+Why Sprive is worth considering

-The reason I think Sprive is good comes down to one thing: it makes a boring but important financial habit effortless.
+The reason Sprive is worth considering comes down to one thing: it makes a boring but important financial habit effortless.
 Most people know overpaying their mortgage saves money in the long run.
 The MoneyHelper overpayment guide explains how even small extra payments can knock years off your term and save thousands in interest.
 The problem is that knowing and doing are two very different things.
 A standing order is rigid.
 Sprive adapts to your spending, so you are never overcommitting in a tight month.

-After several months of using it, three things stand out:
+After several years of using it, three things stand out:

 Consistency without effort.
 The app quietly builds up overpayment amounts in the background.
 You approve or skip each payment, so you stay in control, but the default is progress rather than inertia.